ssec/polar2grid/doc/source/examples/acspo_example.rst

       --colorbar-text-size 20 --colorbar-height=35

-I can perform a similar conversion of the temperature range to Degrees Fahrenheit and create an image with a color bar labelled in those units.
+I can perform a similar conversion of the temperature range to Degrees Fahrenheit and create an image with a color bar labeled in those units.

 .. code-block:: bash